 - cat /tmp/rvm.sh | bash -s stable --rails

-During the installation process, you will be prompted for your regular user's password.
-When the installation is complete, all you need to do is source the RVM scripts by typing:
+During the installation process, you will be prompted for your regular user’s password.
+When the installation is complete, source the RVM scripts from the directory they were installed, which will typically be in your

 You should now have a full Ruby on Rails environment configured.